SkittleBomb/terraform-azurerm-avm-res-sql-server/README.md

 ### <a name="input_outbound_firewall_rule"></a> [outbound\_firewall\_rule](#input\_outbound\_firewall\_rule)

-Description: Configuration for the outbound firewall rule
+Description: Configuration for the outbound firewall rule.
+This includes the following attributes:
+- name: The name which should be used for this Outbound Firewall Rule.
+Changing this forces a new Outbound Firewall Rule to be created.
+- timeouts: (Optional) A timeouts block as documented below.

 Type: